jmashuque/branch-directory-map/README.md

 - feature: allows four styling scenarios (light, dark, light monochrome, dark monochrome) and imports them from `res\raw` folder
 - feature: clicking a cluster will center it the first time and decluster the map the second time
 - feature: `create_adbc.bat` file included, see [adbc.bat](#adbcbat)
-- major fix: using directions API works, requests now include route waypoints as well
+- major fix: using Directions API works, requests now include route waypoints as well
 - fix: logic for location permission handling, permission will be asked once, and app will now work without location permission with traffic metrics and routing disabled
 - fix: MainActivity optimized for devices that restart activities when permissions change
 - fix: DialogUtils overhauled, implementations changed, no more window leaks or cancellable dialogs, and localization support added